Sammy Luftspring: Canadian Welterweight Champion

-In 1938, Luftspring knocked out Frank Genovese before a Toronto crowd of 10,000 in the 13th of 15 rounds to win the Canadian welterweight championship.
+In 1938, Luftspring knocked out Frankie Genovese before a Toronto crowd of 10,000 in the 13th of 15 rounds to win the Canadian welterweight championship.
 Genovese was down at least three times in the final rounds for counts of 9.
 The fight was his first in Canada under the management of French-American Al Weill, who had managed the exceptional welterweight Lou Ambers.
 Genovese and Luftspring's rivalry was extremely competitive and one of the dominant story lines of Toronto boxing in the late 1930s.

-That same year, he was ranked as the third best welterweight boxer in the world.
+That same year, he was ranked as the third-best welterweight boxer in the world.
 He was subsequently offered a chance to fight world champion Henry Armstrong in 1940.

-Luftspring lost to Greek American boxer Steve Makamos, a Middleweight contender, on February 14, 1940, in a ten-round split decision in Toronto.
+Luftspring lost to Greek American boxer Steve Makamos, a middleweight contender, on February 14, 1940, in a ten-round split decision in Toronto.
 Makamos led in the early fighting, and a late rally by Luftspring in the closing rounds was not enough to gain the decision.

 In a fight at New York's Bronx Colliseum on May 27, 1940, against Steve Belloise, Luftspring received an eye injury in the fourth round from a looping right punch that unintentionally caught his left eye with the thumb of the glove.
 The medical diagnosis was a detached retina, an inoperable condition, that resulted in nearly complete loss of vision.
 The fight was intended to be a tune up for a potential championship bout against Armstrong.
 The injury forced Luftspring to quit boxing and ended his contention for the world welterweight title.

 Details of his career record are unclear.
 Different reports have him winning 50 of either 55 or 56 pro bouts.
 More detailed records list him as 32–8 with 14 knockouts.